ga-wdi-lessons/react-intro/readme.md

 The basic unit you'll be working with in ReactJS is a **component**.
 * It sounds like a simple word, but using "components" is a pretty different way of approaching web development.
-* Components can be thought of as functional elements that takes in data and as a result produce a dynamic UI.
+* Components can be thought of as functional elements that takes in data and as a result, produce a dynamic UI.

 Throughout class we have separated HTML, CSS and Javascript.
 * With components, the lines between those three become a bit blurry.